Navigating Life the S’Klallam Way

-The Navigating Life the S’Klallam Way curriculum consists of 11 sessions plus an honoring ceremony.
+The Navigating Life the S’Klallam Way curriculum consists of 12 sessions.
 Each of the sessions includes important cognitive-behavioral skills training and weaves in tribal specific cultural teachings, and information about alcohol and drugs.
 All topics were approved or recommended by an advisory board made up of S’Klallam community members.
 Traditional S’Klallam stories were collected from tribal archives, Elders and other community members and included as a way to convey and reinforce session information through the messages and values found in the stories.
 Elders and tribal leaders volunteer to come into the sessions to share their experiences and perspective, and to talk to the youth about various topics such as drug and alcohol use, S’Klallam spirituality, cultural values, and S’Klallam traditions and history.
 These guest speakers provide an opportunity for youth participants to meet with community members who can serve as mentors and resources.
 The youth also participate in culturally-related activities such as food gathering and preparation, traditional introductions using S’Klallam language, genealogy research, traditional storytelling, digital storytelling, and gift preparation (including beading, weaving, cedar gathering, carving, etc.).
 Participants are also involved in a number of other community activities.

 Session 1: Four Seasons and Canoe Journey Metaphors